-I believe these changes are worth updating your site.
-Of course, Google will dynamically do this for you, but if you can capture the snippet with your meta description and controlling that information, that is valuable for conveying what you want in the best possible way in the SERPs.
-Meaning increased clicks, leads, and conversions if done right.
+I believe these changes are worth updating your website.
+Of course, Google will automatically perform this for you, but if you can get the snippet with your meta description and control that data, it’ll be beneficial in conveying what you want in the best way possible in SERPs.
+Increased clicks, leads, and conversions if done properly.

-Snippets and meta descriptions have brand-new character limits, and it’s a big change for Google and SEOs alike.
-Learn about what’s new, when it changed, and what it all means for SEO in this edition of Whiteboard Friday.
+The character limits on Snippets and meta descriptions have been increased, which is a major shift for Google and SEOs alike.
+In this edition of Whiteboard Friday, learn about what’s new, when it altered, and what it all means for SEO.

-Howdy, Moz fans, and welcome to another edition of Whiteboard Friday.
-This week we’re chatting about Google’s big change to the snippet length.
+Howdy, Moz fans, and welcome to another Whiteboard Friday.
+This week we’ll be talking about Google’s big change to snippet length.

-This is the display length of the snippet for any given result in the search results that Google provides.
-This is on both mobile and desktop.
-It sort of impacts the meta description, which is how many snippets are written.
-They’re taken from the meta description tag of the web page.
-Google essentially said just last week, “Hey, we have officially increased the length, the recommended length, and the display length of what we will show in the text snippet of standard organic results.”
+The display length of the snippet for any given result in the search results that Google provides is defined by this.
+This is available on both mobile and desktop platforms.
+It has an influence on the meta description, which is how many snippets are produced.
+They’re pulled from the web page’s meta description tag, “Hey, we have officially increased the length, the recommended length, and the display length of what we will show in the text snippet of standard organic results.”

 So I’m illustrating that for you here.
 I did a search for “net neutrality bill,” something that’s on the minds of a lot of Americans right now.
 You can see here that this article from The Hill, which is a recent article — it was two days ago — has a much longer text snippet than what we would normally expect to find.
 In fact, I went ahead and counted this one and then showed it here.